Guotepauc/Guotepauc/Learning/README.md

 - **Level 3:** advanced concepts, predictive analysis, targeting, and threat intelligence

-The programme includes assignments, questionnaires, a HUMINT scenario, and a final two-page intelligence-analysis exercise.
+The programme includes assignments, quizzes, a HUMINT scenario, and a final two-page intelligence-analysis exercise.

 ### Intelligence cycle